 Today, the vast majority of nonprofit funding is designated for specific purposes.
 In the US, for example, less than 15% of foundation support is unrestricted.3 What’s more, nonprofits are under pressure to restrict overhead to less than 10% of their budgets,4 limiting their ability to adopt the core technologies that could help them accomplish more.

 With more freedom to invest in ihis traditionally underfunded area, social services organizations can streamline their administrative efforts, adapt to remote needs, and—most importantly—expedite their missions to do even more as they work to bring about healthier, more vibrant communities.

 To that end, we’re excited to announce the 2021 Tech for Good Grant partners.
 Altogether, 20 nonprofit organizations were each awarded $10,000 USD to be used toward their technology infrastructure needs.

-These recipients are tackling a wide variety of important social causes in countries from the US to India to Mexico and Peru.
-The recipients were selected from among nearly 200 applicants by a committee of F5 employees from F5’s LatinX, Multicultural, and FAB (F5 Appreciated Blackness) Employee Inclusion Groups (EIGs) based on a range of criteria including each nonprofit’s commitment and approach to serving people of color.
+These recipients are tackling a wide variety of important social causes in countries from the US and India to Mexico and Peru.
+The recipients were selected from among nearly 200 applicants by a committee of F5 employees from F5’s Latinx, Multicultural, and FAB (F5 Appreciates Blackness) Employee Inclusion Groups (EIGs) based on a range of criteria including each nonprofit’s commitment and approach to serving people of color.